Brainstorm Introduces SR-112 Time Code Distripalyzer and DCD-12 Word Clock Distributor

 New Versions of Industrywide Favorites for Time Code and Clocking Solutions

-Brainstorm Electronics, the world leader in time code and clocking solutions, has introduced two new versions of its industrywide favorites for time code and clocking solutions.
+Brainstorm Electronics, the world leader in time code and clocking solutions, exhibited two new products at the 2011 AES Convention in NYC.

 Brainstorm's new SR-112 Time Code Distripalyzer, replaces the industry standard SR-15+.
 It is a time code reader, distributor, reshaper, analyzer and generator all in a 1U rack mount device.
 The analyzer indicates format, frame rate, errors and video phase and outputs a comprehensive report; the 1x12 distributor reshapes the signal; the optional generator repairs drop-outs and generates new code.
 All SMPTE and EBU SD/HD rates are supported.
 Ethernet is included for reporting and to set parameters and update firmware.